Filing a Wrongful Death Lawsuit for Mesothelioma

 Direct testimony from the person diagnosed with mesothelioma often provides key details about work history and asbestos exposure.
 When that testimony isn’t available, attorneys rely on statements from former co-workers, supervisors and others who can describe job conditions and exposure risks.

 Finding these witnesses can be difficult, especially years after exposure.
-Experienced mesothelioma attorneys use investigative tools and industry resources to locate people who worked alongside your loved one.
+Experienced mesothelioma attorneys use investigative tools and industry resources to locate people who worked with your loved one.
 They gather statements and build a timeline of exposure, helping to strengthen your case even when first-hand details are missing.

 Can Personal Injury Claims Become Wrongful Death Claims?

 For example, Gail Metzger became the estate representative after her husband, John, died from mesothelioma linked to asbestos exposure at work.
-She updated his personal injury claim to include a wrongful death action.
+She amended his personal injury claim to include a wrongful death action.
 In 2023, a jury awarded the Metzger estate more than $8.8 million.
 In another case, Robert Weist continued his wife Kathy’s lawsuit after her death.
 Kathy had sued Kraft Heinz and others for asbestos exposure.
 In 2021, a jury awarded the Weist family $32 million.

-Joe Lahav, lawyer and on-site legal advisor at The Mesothelioma Center, tells us, “The wrongful death case becomes an asset of your state, and an estate representative manages it.
-They dictate how the case goes forward.”
+The wrongful death case becomes an asset of your state, and an estate representative manages it.
+They dictate how the case goes forward.

 Common Questions About Mesothelioma Wrongful Death Claims